 Additionally, the terms and conditions state that if you don’t use the card for six months, you may not be eligible to earn rewards when you use it again.
 This is another example of potentially encouraging unnecessary spending and it raises a big red flag to us.

 We don’t think the rewards structure of this card or the intro financing offer is worth it.
-You’d be better off with a cash-back card that also has an introductory 0 percent APR offer, like the Chase Freedom Unlimited or the Blue Cash Everyday Card from American Express.
-Or consider the Amazon Prime Rewards Visa Signature Card, which pays 5 percent back on all purchases made on Amazon.com, including Apple products.
+You’d be better off with a cash-back card that also has an introductory 0 percent APR offer — or a rewards card like the Amazon Prime Rewards Visa Signature Card, which pays 5 percent back on all purchases made on Amazon.com, including Apple products.

 Who should get this card

 Someone who uses iTunes and buys Apple products frequently throughout the year may benefit from the rewards structure of this card.

 Fees and APR